chickchetwynd/docker-postgres/README.md

 ## Security Note

-Make sure to never commit your `.env.local` file or the `ny_taxi_postgres_data` directory to version control.
+Make sure to never commit your `.env` file or the `ny_taxi_postgres_data` directory to version control.
 Both are already added to `.gitignore` for your protection.

 ## Stopping the Database